 Japan was a land of mystery to American baseball fans for many years, but it's safe to say the perception has changed.
 The success of many players from the Land of the Rising Sun -- from Hideo Nomo to Ichiro Suzuki to Shohei Ohtani -- has proved that Japanese players have what it takes to excel in America's Major Leagues.

-Pitcher Yusei Kikuchi is the latest Japanese star to come to U.S. shores by way of his four-year contract with the Mariners, and is lined up to start Seattle's second game of the season against Oakland in Tokyo.
-Here's a reverse chronological look at some of the most significant players who have come before Kikuchi, beginning most recently with Ohtani:
+Outfielder Shogo Akiyama is the latest Japanese player to come to the Majors, with the Reds introducing the outfielder on Wednesday after signing him to a three-year deal.
+Here's a reverse chronological look at some of the most significant players who have come before Akiyama, beginning most recently with Ohtani:

 Shohei Ohtani, RHP/DH, 2018-present

-The Japanese sensation finished his 2018 AL Rookie of the Year Award campaign as the first player since Ruth to pair 20 home runs as a hitter with 10 appearances as a pitcher.
-Ohtani underwent Tommy John surgery at the conclusion of the '18 season, which will likely sideline him from the mound in '19, but he still figures to see time as Los Angeles' designated hitter.
+The Japanese sensation finished his 2018 American League Rookie of the Year Award-winning campaign as the first player since Ruth to pair 20 home runs as a hitter with 10 appearances as a pitcher.
+Ohtani underwent Tommy John surgery at the conclusion of the '18 season, which sidelined him from the mound in '19, but he still figures to see time as Los Angeles' designated hitter.

 Masahiro Tanaka, RHP, 2014-present